Don’t Let It Loose

 How can you help?

 You can start by only purchasing native plants for your aquariums and gardens.
 Another approach is to properly dispose of plants, and rehome pets rather than releasing them in the wild.
-In the wild the chance of survival for your pet is very slim, it is better to rehome your pet to prevent the spread of invasive species and to ensure the health and safety of the animal.
-If you want to learn how to dispose of invasive plants or need help rehoming your pet, check out Habitattitude or SPCA.
+In the wild, your pet could face a tragic end.
+It is better to rehome your pet to prevent the spread of invasive species and to ensure the health and safety of the animal.
+If you want to learn how to dispose of invasive plants or need help rehoming your pet, check out Habitattitude or the SPCA.

-If it is a pet or other animal, if it is in your pond or aquarium or garden, if it is a fish, do not let it loose in the wild.
+No pet, plant or animal that has lived in your pond, aquarium or garden, should ever be let loose in the wild.
 It is as simple as that.

 Recognized Retailer Program